CopernicaMarketingSoftware/Documentation/SMTPeter/quick-start/postfix.md

 $ postmap /etc/postfix/sasl_passwd
 ```

-For security reasons you should run the following command, to make sure
+For security reasons, run the following command to make sure
 only root can read and write to the file with your SMTP credentials:

 ```bash